 This comparison is similar to punitive vs restorative discipline.
 Unlike traditional systems, which are punitive and focus on punishment, restorative practices focus on repairing the harm caused by negative behaviors.
 Restorative practices require a mindset shift

 - FROM a focus on rule-breaking and punishment TO the impact or harm caused by an action

 - FROM a focus only on the wrongdoer TO giving voice to both the person(s) harmed and the person who causes harm

 - FROM a focus on punishment that often happens in isolation TO involving the community in an authentic healing and learning process

-Implementing restorative practices is hard work and it takes time.
-It is hard to talk about the root causes of your actions.
-It is hard to learn and process the ways your actions others.
-It is hard to share the ways you are affected by the actions of others.
-It is hard to solve conflict together…and this goes for both students and teachers.
+Implementing the restorative practices discipline model is hard work and it takes time.
+It is hard to talk about the root cause of your actions and to learn and process the ways your actions affect others.
+Also, it is hard to solve conflict together…and this goes for both students and teachers.

 But it is worth it.